Oklahoma City is where authentic Western heritage meets thriving modern metropolis.

-Where you stay determines a few important things.
-Choose Ambassador Hotel in Midtown, and you will be treated to one of the best views of Oklahoma City’s skyline from the rooftop bar, OBar, as well as excellent accommodations and fabulous dining within walking distance.
+If you choose to stay in Midtown, the Ambassador Hotel will welcome you with one of the best views of Oklahoma City’s skyline from the rooftop bar, O Bar, as well as excellent accommodations and a fabulous on-site French-style bistro, Café Cuvée.

 On day two, start with breakfast at Oklahoma's oldest continually operated restaurant—Cattlemen’s Steakhouse in Stockyards City.
 The diner by day-steakhouse by night concept has been around for more than 100 years and celebrities like John Wayne and Ronald Regan have dined there.
-Locals especially love it for breakfast—steak & eggs and chicken-fried steak and eggs are two of the favorites.
-You’ll need to work off the food, so day two involves one of our newest, best attractions: the Boathouse District.
+Locals especially love it for breakfast—steak & eggs and chicken-fried steak & eggs are two of the favorites.
+You’ll need to work off the food, so day two involves one of our most adventurous attractions in the Boathouse District.

-Wind down for the evening in the beautiful Myriad Botanical Gardens in downtown.
-The 17-acre gardens feature a wide variety of beautiful plants, music stages, a children’s garden with interactive features, a splash pad, Thunder fountain (for the kids), and a beautiful lower “pond” with koi, duck, geese, and water plants.
-Depending on the time of day, you can also pay for access to the Crystal Bridge Conservatory, which features thousands of tropical and desert plants, a waterfall and two climate zones.
+Escape to a tropical oasis in downtown OKC.
+The beautiful Myriad Botanical Gardens features a wide variety of beautiful plants, music stages, a children’s garden with interactive features, a splash pad and a beautiful lower “pond” with koi, duck, geese and water plants.
+The Myriad Botanical Gardens outdoor grounds are always free but you can also buy a ticket to explore the Crystal Bridge Conservatory, home to thousands of tropical and desert plants, a waterfall and two climate zones.
 After an evening stroll through the gardens, make the short walk to Scissortail Park to catch one of OKC's show-stopping sunsets.